aws-samples/iot-device-defender-audit-extension/README.md

 1. Alert on ‘duration in use’  -  Audit and report if a certificate has been in use for ‘n’ days.
 This is useful in scenarios where the ask is to use long validity certificates (5 - 15 yrs) but rotate them periodically (say after every year) eg automotive use cases where a vehicle can remain offline for an extended period of time and the certificate might expire before there is an opportunity to rotate that.

 2. Alert on ‘time to expire’ - Notify ‘n’ days ahead of expiry of certificate.
 With this option, customers get flexibility to define a duration that fits their use case, eg automotive customers want the notification 6 months to 1 yr in advance while there are customers who want notification just a few days in advance of expiry of certificates.

+[Device certificate expiring](https://docs.aws.amazon.com/iot-device-defender/latest/devguide/audit-chk-device-cert-approaching-expiration.html) check of [AWS IoT Device Defender - Audit](https://docs.aws.amazon.com/iot-device-defender/latest/devguide/device-defender-audit.html) (DD) provides the same capability but currently the alert window is fixed to 30 days before expiration of the certificate.
+This project provides an alternate solution for use cases where 30 day window is a limitation.
+Efforts have been made to keep the implementation close to DD so that in future if DD has this functionality, it's easier for customers to migrate to DD.

 ## Key Features